 As Chapter 9 noted, there is no doubt that the level of fares is one of the factors that influences the patronage of bus services.
 However, previous analysis has found that bus patronage is relatively insensitive to changes in fares.
-In particular, this analysis estimated that the price elasticity of demand for bus travel was around -0.38.105 This suggests that a one per cent increase in fares would reduce patronage by only 0.38 per cent, other things being equal.106
+In particular, this analysis estimated that the price elasticity of demand for bus travel was around -0.38.
+This suggests that a 1% increase in fares would reduce patronage by only 0.38%, other things being equal.